mahiraaa18/Team-Project-2024/README.md

 # 🎯 Team-Project-2024: Habit Tracker App 🚀

 ## Project Overview
-Welcome to **Team-Project-2024**!
-This repository contains the development of our collaborative Habit Tracker App, a simple yet powerful tool designed to help users build and maintain healthy habits.
-Our app allows users to track daily habits, visualize their progress, and stay motivated in achieving their goals.
+Welcome to **Our Project**!
+This repository contains our development web, a web with a simple design designed to help users build a portfolio that can visualize their progress, and stay motivated in achieving their goals.

 ## 🌟 Project Goal